-This past Black Friday was incredible for our store because we ran a special sale exclusively for our email list.
 We didn’t need any traffic from Google or Amazon.
-Large numbers of customers flocked to our website because we sent out a single email to a list of highly targeted recipients.
+Large numbers of customers flocked to our website because we sent out regular emails to a list of highly targeted recipients.

 And because these customers already knew about our brand, the conversion rate was extremely high.

-Make sure you establish a line of communication between you and your fans who know and respect your brand.
-This can be done via email, Twitter, Facebook or any popular social media platform.
+Overall, you need to make sure that you establish a line of communication between you and your fans who know and respect your brand.
+This can be done via email, messenger, Twitter, Facebook or any popular social media platform.

 - The Individual Consumer – These customers buy a bunch of hankies or linens for their wedding and are generally one time customers.